A Word on Why you Should Buy Cheese at Costco

 Costco cheese, also known as Kirkland Signature shredded or grated cheese, is better and cheaper than brand-name cheese at your local grocery store or even at Costco, so much so that it’s the first item on all the MUST-buy from Costco lists on the internet.
 This has led many digital media publishers to speculate about why Costco’s cheese is so cheap.

-In the Costco subreddit, many users have reported that Costco’s Kirkland Signature cheese was 2-3 times cheaper than a comparable name-brand pouch at their supermarket.
+In a Costco subreddit, many users said Costco’s Kirkland Signature cheese was 2-3 times cheaper than a comparable name-brand pouch at their supermarket.
 Costco can do this because they purchase large quantities directly from manufacturers and can negotiate lower prices due to the large volume of their orders.

 Costco also has lower overhead costs than other retailers, allowing them to sell items at a lower cost.
-Lastly, Costco also sells its own Kirkland brand of cheese, which is produced in bulk and is often cheaper than other brands.
+Lastly, Costco also sells its own Kirkland cheese, produced in bulk and often cheaper than comparable cheese from other brands.

 However, Costco’s cheese is better and cheaper mainly because their business mantra is to lure in new customers and retain the existing ones.
 They can sell some items with marginal or no profit–and even at a loss–to boost the sales of their other items.
-Everyone who has undergone the esoteric initiation ritual that involves sacrificing $60 a year has more than just Kirkland cheese in mind.
+Anyone who has ever undergone Costco’s “esoteric initiation ritual,” which involves sacrificing $60 a year, will probably buy more than just Kirkland cheese.

 Costco Shredded and Grated Cheese – A General Review (Advice)